-Meet the Big 5, which is Africa’s pride, consisting of the lion, the African elephant, the Cape buffalo, leopard and rhinoceros.
-As these animals are both beautiful and dangerous, one of the many organised game drives available is the best option if you want to get the best of this world renowned national park.
+Meet the Big 5, which is Africa’s pride, consisting of the lion, the African elephant, the Cape buffalo, leopard, and rhinoceros.
+As these animals are both beautiful and dangerous, one of the many organized game drives available is the best option if you want to get the best of this world renowned national park.

 2. West Coast National Park